thehyve/ohdsi-etl-abucasis/README.md

 # ABUCASIS to OMOP

-ETL scripts to convert ABUCASIS (INCLIVA) data to OMOP CDM v6, and make it backwards compatible with CDMv5.
+ETL scripts to convert ABUCASIS (INCLIVA) data to OMOP CDM v6.
+The converted dataset is backwards compatible with CDMv5.

 ## Dependencies
 - Postgres (9.5+)